202C-Pilot/202C-Master-Course/week02.md

 * Read Chapter 1 of _Technical Communication._
 * Read the instructions for [Project 1.][P1A]
-* Go to [Class Discussion2][CD2], read the discussion prompt, and submit an initial response.
+* Go to [Class Discussion 2][CD2], read the discussion prompt, and submit an initial response.

 ## By Friday Night